szTheory/exifcleaner/README.md

 - Drag & Drop
 - Free and open source (MIT)
 - Windows, Mac, and Linux
-- PNG, JPG, and TIFF support
+- Supports popular image formats such as PNG, JPG, and GIF
-- Also works for video files such as MP4
+- Supports popular video formats such as M4A, MOV, and MP4
+- Supports PDF documents
 - Batch-processing
 - Multi-core support
 - Dark mode (automatic)